Vani-Kandasamy/NeuroTunes/README.md

 - Default songs are automatically seeded into Firestore on first load if the `songs` collection is empty (no manual admin action required).
 - Admin/diagnostic UI for Firestore has been removed for simplicity.
+- Patient engagement metrics remain available in the caregiver dashboards; general user engagement visuals have been removed.

 ## Required Files